Skip to main content

 Other important information

-While the above background, drug screening, and vaccine information are not required by Isothermal Community College for either general college admission or entrance into the Dental Assisting Program, students should be aware that this information will be required by the personnel department at the students' future clinical location.
+While background checks, drug screening, and vaccines are not required by Isothermal Community College for either general college admission or entrance into the Dental Assisting Program, students should be aware that this information may be required by the students' future clinical locations.
 Failure to provide this information to a clinical site in a timely fashion could result in a cancellation of your clinical site arrangements.
+Failure to complete clinical requirements will result in program dismissal.

 Personal health insurance is the responsibility of the student.
-Neither the college of the application nor clinical agencies provide health coverage for the students.
+The college, nor the clinical agency, provides health insurance coverage for students.
 Any illness or injury incurred during class, lab, or clinical during the program will be the financial responsibility of the individual student.
 Supplemental accident insurance through the college is available to DA students in the event of an accident while performing functions in the college or clinical settings.